 How the Equipment Financing Process Works

-- Apply Online: Complete a short form with your business and equipment details.
+- Apply online: Complete a short form with your business and equipment details.

-- Submit Documents: Provide your recent bank statements and vendor quote.
+- Submit documents: Provide your recent bank statements and vendor quote.

-- Receive Approval: Lenders usually review most applications within 24 hours.
+- Receive approval: Lenders usually review most applications within 24 hours.

-- Start Growing: Begin using the equipment immediately while making easy monthly payments.
+- Start growing: Begin using the equipment immediately while making easy monthly payments.

 Benefits of Partnering with Committed to Capital